 How to diminish the risk factors and reduce the risk of developing dementia.

-Our campaign partner Dementia Elevator has collaborated with the ICGP and Dr Tony Foley to develop and make available bespoke GP training focused on dementia.
+Dementia Elevator has collaborated with the ICGP and Dr Tony Foley to develop and make available bespoke GP training focused on dementia.
 The training includes diagnosis, disclosure, treatment (both social and medical), carer support, ethical and legal issues, therapeutic communication for dementia and formulation of person-centred care.
 This training is delivered as part of the ICGP CDP training for GPs.
-The training programmes are free of charge and can be downloaded from their website.
+These are free of charge and can be downloaded from their website.

 The DSIDC also hosts the only dementia specific library in the country well stocked with journals, books, audiovisual media and electronic resources.
 Health service professionals and others with an interest in dementia are encouraged to visit this library and use the rich resources it contains.
 Visits are free of charge but are by appointment only.